officialprofile/Genome-assembly/01-Burrows-Wheeler-Transform.md

 |TRUE |TRUE |TRUE |TRUE |TRUE |TRUE |TRUE |TRUE |
 |TRUE |TRUE |TRUE |TRUE |TRUE |TRUE |TRUE |TRUE |

-Additionally we can encapsulate Burrows-Wheeler transform in a form of a single function.
+Additionally we can encapsulate the Burrows-Wheeler transform in a form of a single function.

 ```r